-- Alcohol is 45% more affordable than it was in 1980 - Alcohol misuse costs England approximately £21bn per year in healthcare, crime and lost productivity costs - More than 9 million people in England drink more than the recommended daily limits - It is estimated that 2.6 million children in the UK are living with parents who are drinking hazardously
+- More than 80 people die every day in the UK because of alcohol-related causes - In the UK since 1987 alcohol has become 74% more affordable. - UK household expenditure on alcohol has almost doubled to £20.0 billion in 2018, from £10.4 billion in 1987 - Alcohol misuse costs England approximately £21bn per year in healthcare, crime and lost productivity costs More than 9 million people in England drink more than the recommended daily limits - It is estimated that 2.6 million children in the UK are living with parents who are drinking hazardously - Men and women aged 55 to 64 usually drink over 14 units in a week with 38% being men and 19% of women.